statiagov/gesmew/guides/content/developer/core/calculators.md

 ### Determining Availability

 By default, all shipping method calculators are available at all times.
-If you wish to make this dependent on something from the order, you can re-define the `available?` method inside your calculator:
+If you wish to make this dependent on something from the inspection, you can re-define the `available?` method inside your calculator:

 ```ruby
 class CustomCalculator < Gesmew::Calculator